Ad

 Detailed Comparison

-Memos appears to have several advantages over OpenNotas, particularly in popularity, maturity, licensing and features.
+Memos appears to have several advantages over OpenNotas, particularly in popularity, activity, maturity, licensing and features.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Memos wins